SoftwareAG/c8y-docs/content/users-guide/cockpit-bundle/smart-rules-collection.md

   </tr>
 </table>

-> **Info:** In case the variable does not exist or is misspelled, the generated content is displayed.
+> **Info:** In case the variable does not exist or is misspelled, no substitution will occur.